 Is cane sugar healthier than white sugar?

-What is the best sugar free substitute for baking?
+What is the best sugar-free substitute for baking?

 Some of the best sugar-free substitutes for baking include honey, maple syrup, stevia, and agave.
-Each has their own pros and cons.
+Each has its own pros and cons.
 For example, agave might alter the flavor and texture.
 Honey can be sticky and difficult to work with.

 Does caster sugar measure the same as granulated sugar?